nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

 # The Demoscene Today

-Even today, the demoscene is largely an european phenomenon.
+Even today, the demoscene is largely a European phenomenon.
-Most demo parties are held in northern europe. [@crackers-demosceners] [@demoparty-net]
+Most demo parties are held in northern Europe. [@crackers-demosceners] [@demoparty-net]

 While many sceners moved from the C64 to the Amiga and then to the PC, both platforms, as well as some retro systems not mentioned here, are still used to create demos today